arindamsaha1507/emulode/docs/config.md

 The `Config` abstract base class is used to define the configuration parameters for the `ode`, `solver`, `simulation`, `emulation` and `plotter` members of the `Configs` class.

+> **Note:** In the following classes, all parameters other than `config_dict` are optional.
+The `config_dict` parameter is a dictionary containing the default configuration parameters (as typically read from a configuration file).
+The optional parameters if provided will override the parameters in the `config_dict` dictionary.

 ## ODEConfig class

 ::: emulode.config.ODEConfig